cwarden45/JHU_Coursera_GDS_Capstone/Week5/README.md

 **5)** Add STAR unique alignment rate plto and analysis (using `alignment_rate_by_group.R`):

+While not strictly necessary, this script references a [metadata file](https://github.com/cwarden45/JHU_Coursera_GDS_Capstone/blob/main/Week7/metadata_updated.txt) from **Week 7** (since this was added after seeing other reports and reviewing the assignment again)

 *R*: version 3.6.3

 ## Analysis / Notes Beyond Report: